oshahliver/picse/docs/misc_docs.md

 ## Basic usage

 Wanna here my advise?
-Don't even botter using this shit!
+Don't even bother with using this shit!